BenyAlbatross/IsPlayerOnlineGraph/README.md

 ### How to use:
 - Tested in python 3.10
 - Install required libraries.
 You may wish to use zipapp to create a .pyz archive
-- Create a MongoDB database on Atlas. **Fill in the variables for the database access, database name and collection** at the top of the scripts
+- Create a MongoDB database on Atlas.
+- **Fill in the variables for the database access, database name, collection and your Olson timezone name** at the top of the scripts
 - Run a cron job every 5 minutes.
 The script extrapolate the presence of a player to the next 5th minute.
 You may wish to use cronitor to track the cron job
 - Run the dash webapp to view the plot